jejelomo007/population-growth-and-GDP-per-capita/README.md

 Analysis of GDP per capita, Population Growth, and Meat consumption per capita

-TABLE OF CONTENTS.
+TABLE OF CONTENTS

-Motivation.
+Motivation

-Data.
+Data

-Approach.
+Approach

-Tools Used.
+Tools Used

-Source.
+Source

 If population growth is one of many population characteristics, what makes studying it so important?
 In this project I will examine the impact of  population growth on GDP per capita of different countries.
 Data from different sources will be collected, examined and analyzed to find out if there is a relationship between population growth and GDP per capita.